Jojo Rabbit: Development and writing

 The premise of the film meant difficulty in garnering interest from the film industry.
 Waititi stated that he did not do pitches: "I just sent the script out and let that do the talking.
 It's very hard to start a conversation with, 'It's about a little boy in the Hitler Youth.' [...]
 And then when I say, 'Oh, but don't worry, it's got humor in it,' it just gets worse."
 Nearly losing hope, he initially thought of just producing it independently in New Zealand.
 The project gained attention when it landed on the Black List of top unproduced screenplays in 2012.
 In February of that year at the International Film Festival Rotterdam, CineMart showed interest in the script.
 Despite this, the film remained in development limbo; Waititi went on with other projects like What We Do in the Shadows (2014) and Hunt for the Wilderpeople (2016).
 While Waititi's film Thor: Ragnarok (2017) began production, Fox Searchlight Pictures showed interest in Jojo Rabbit after searching for "more auteur-driven movies with challenging concepts."
 Contrary to popular belief that Ragnarok sparked interest in Waititi, Searchlight looked at his earlier works, such as Boy (2010).
 TSG Entertainment later joined the project with a budget of $14 million, $800,000 of which was directed towards the art department.
 In total, pre-production took two months.

 Waititi initially wanted to film Jojo Rabbit in Berlin, a place with which he had a deep connection, with financing from Studio Babelsberg.
 However, due to human rights and filming restrictions in Germany, with minors only able to work three hours a day, he decided to move filming to the Czech Republic.
 Babelsberg was credited with assisting development alongside the New Zealand Film Commission.
 The Czech Film Fund was credited for giving the film's crew production incentives.
 Production services throughout filming were provided by Czech Anglo Productions.
 Waititi-affiliated Defender Films and Piki Films were also credited as production companies.
+The film was thus credited as a co-production between the United States, New Zealand, and the Czech Republic.